 Both child advocates and legal experts have denounced this policy.
 According to these experts, the best practice is to report all allegations to law enforcement.
 Every single state has laws that require certain individuals to report any suspected cases of child abuse.

 While the USA Gymnastics refused to disclose how many allegations of sexual misconduct it receives each year, records indicate that the organization has received complaints about more than 50 coaches.

 Reporters at the Indianapolis Star tracked down a few cases in which USA Gymnastics failed to file a report to the authorities about suspected sexual abuse.
 According to court and police records, the coaches in these cases went on to abuse more gymnasts:

 - In 2011, USA Gymnastics received a complaint claiming that coach Marvin Sharp had inappropriately touched minors and should not be allowed around children.
 USA Gymnastics dismissed the complaint only to receive another four years later.
 In the second complaint, Sharp was accused inappropriately touching a 12-year-old gymnast.
 He was also accused of taking sexually explicit photos.
 He was charged in an Indianapolis federal court.
 Recently, he killed himself while in jail.

 - USA Gymnastics had received many complaints about coach Mark Schiefelbein.
 However, these complaints were all dismissed.
 Years later, the coach was charged with molesting a 10-year-old girl in Tennessee.
 The family contacted the police in 2002 and a jury convicted him in 2003.
 The jury convicted Schiefelbein of one count of aggravated sexual exploitation of a minor and seven counts of aggravated sexual battery.
 He is now serving a 36-year prison sentence.

-Andreozzi & Associates is a civil litigation law firm committed to seeking civil recovery against perpetrators of sexual abuse.
+Andreozzi + Foote is a civil litigation law firm committed to seeking civil recovery against perpetrators of sexual abuse.